From Surveys to Narratives: Rethinking Cultural Value Adaptation in LLMs: Adaptation with Additional Narratives

 \section{Adaptation with Additional Narratives}

-While WVS-based training provides a great foundation for cultural value adaptation, our results in Section~\ref{sec:baselines} show that this seldom produces strong diagonal patterns, indicating limited cultural specialization.
-A critical question is \emph{what additional data could enhance cultural value adaptation and preserve cultural distinctiveness?}
+While WVS-based training provides a useful starting point for cultural value adaptation, our results in Section~\ref{sec:baselines} show that it rarely produces strong diagonal patterns, suggesting limited cultural specialization.
+This raises a key question: \emph{what types of additional data can strengthen adaptation while preserving cultural distinctiveness?}

-Humans exhibit gaps in what they ``think'', and how they ``behave'' \cite[inter alia]{gross1975attitude, fazio1981direct}.
-This suggests that self-reported value data, such as the WVS, may be insufficient for improving tasks that require behavioral changes based on cultural values (also evident in our analysis in \S\ref{subsec:inconsistency}).
-Hence, we incorporate two additional data sources, Wikipedia and NormAd, hypothesizing that introducing data containing more objective \emph{narratives of culture} could enhance the model's performance and understanding of cultural values.
+Decades of work in social psychology highlight a long standing gap between what people \emph{report} in surveys and how they \emph{behave} in practice \cite[inter alia]{gross1975attitude, fazio1981direct}.
+This raises concern on the sufficiency of self-reported values such as those in WVS for improving tasks that depend on culturally grounded behavior (\S\ref{subsec:inconsistency}).
+To bridge this gap, we add WVS with two complementary narrative sources: Wikipedia and NormAd.
+Unlike survey responses, these provide more objective, context-rich source of cultural norms, institutions, and everyday practices.
+We hypothesize that incorporating such \emph{narratives of culture} helps models learn both abstract values and their behavior.

 Here, we focus our evaluation on instruction-tuned models to better reflect real-world use and extend it beyond Llama to include Gemma and Qwen, demonstrating the generality.\\